tpedersen123/dummyblog/Mobile development/article.md

   - tommy
 slug: reactnativeisgoodforyou
 title: Why React Native is a good pick
-subTitle: I still meet people who ask, if this new and shiny React Native thing is worth anything....
+subTitle: I still meet people who ask, if this new and shiny React Native thing is worth anything.
 Well, maybe I hang around with old dudes (like myself), but let me then enlighten these fellow seniors about the technology

-# Truegit allows viewer of your blog to be able to suggest changes to it.
-To disable that, use this flag.
-disableSuggestEdit: true
+disableSuggestEdit: false
 bannerImage: ./download.jpeg
 ---